datalad-handbook/book/docs/basics/101-130-yodaproject.rst

     to the command line, and it is immensely useful when creating reproducible data analyses."

-    This short section will give you an overview on DataLad's Python API and explore how to make use of it in an analysis project.
-Together with the previous section on the YODA principles, it is a good basis for a data analysis midterm project in Python.

     All of DataLad's user-oriented commands are exposed via ``datalad.api``.
     Thus, any command can be imported as a stand-alone command like this::